abhishekpathak4860/task-tracker/README.md

 This section enables users to check real-time weather conditions before planning outdoor tasks.
 By entering a city name, users can fetch weather data using an API.
 This feature helps in making informed decisions based on weather conditions.

-The implementation uses React for UI, Redux for state management, Axios for API requests, and Redux Thunk for handling asynchronous actions, ensuring smooth and efficient data fetching
+The implementation uses React for UI, Redux for state management, Axios for API requests, and Redux Thunk for handling asynchronous actions, ensuring smooth and efficient data fetching.

+## Installation and Setup

+### Prerequisites

+#### Ensure you have Node.js and npm installed:

+node -v && npm -v